Special Programs

 Hemophilia1 is an uncommon disease.
 It’s genetic.
 That means people with hemophilia are born with it.
 When you have hemophilia, your body can’t clot your blood.
 This can make it hard for you to stop bleeding.

-1. “What is Hemophilia?,” Centers for Disease and Control and Prevention, July 17, 2020, https://www.cdc.gov/ncbddd/hemophilia/facts.html.
+1. “About Hemophilia,” Centers for Disease and Control and Prevention, June 4, 2024, https://www.cdc.gov/hemophilia/about/index.html.

 Hepatitis C1 is a liver infection caused by the hepatitis C virus.
 It’s spread through contact with blood from an infected person.
 People with hepatitis C often don’t feel sick and many don’t know how they were exposed.
 When symptoms do appear, they’re often a sign of advanced liver disease.
-Chronic hepatitis C can result in serious, even life-threatening, health problems such as cirrhosis and liver cancer.
+Chronic hepatitis C can result in serious, even life-threatening, health problems such as cirrhosis and liver cancer

-Learn more about hepatitis C, including how it’s spread, symptoms and why it’s important to get tested on this Hepatitis C Fact Sheet (PDF).
+Learn more about hepatitis C, including how it’s spread, symptoms and why it’s important to get tested on this Hepatitis C Fact Sheet (PDF)

 1. “Viral Hepatitis,” Centers for Disease Control and Preventionhttps://www.cdc.gov/hepatitis/.